AI Use Cases/Manufacturing

 Finance-Operations alignment is a prerequisite, not an outcome

-The feedback loop between cost accounting and production reality only works if Operations teams agree to act on flagged patterns-labor overruns tied to unplanned downtime, changeover cost drift, unauthorized material substitutions.
+The feedback loop between cost accounting and production reality only works if Operations teams agree to act on flagged patterns - labor overruns tied to unplanned downtime, changeover cost drift between customer programs, unauthorized material substitutions.
 If Finance and Operations are organizationally siloed or if plant managers treat cost flags as Finance's problem, the operational intelligence layer produces reports nobody acts on.
 Executive alignment on shared cost accountability needs to exist before implementation, not after.

 5. 5